Borkkris/Borkkris/README.md

 I'm all about clean code, intuitive user interfaces, and precise Design. 🎨 When I'm not coding, you can find me surrounded by music, paintings, nature and plants 🌱, as I hold a Bachelor of Science in Horticulture Science. 🌿

-** Working on a private app project in a small team with React Native. **
+**atm: Working on a private app project in a small team with React Native.**

 <h3>Visit my Portfilio here:<a href=https://christianbork.netlify.app> Portfolio</a></h3><br> <br>
 You can <b>reach me</b> via: